salimparis89/foncia/README.md

 ## Script commands

-For a run on prod : yarn run:prod
+For a run on prod : yarn run:prod <br />
 To open cypress dashboard : yarn open:prod

 ## HTML Report